AUMSA/2020-MSA-content/Workshops/Git & GitHub/README.md

 GitHub is a hosting platform for Git repositories.
 You can use Git on its own without Github (and other similar platforms), but it's difficult to collaborate or share your code with. others.

+## Benefits of GitHub (especially as a student)
+1. Industry recognised platform to showcase your projects.
+2. Very easy to contribute to open source projects.
+3. Most companies use Git & GitHub to manage projects.
+4. Often actively asked for in job descriptions & interviews.
+5. Can be a free online backup for personal projects & work so mitigates the risk of losing them.

+## Getting Started with Git